hsk81/notex-v2.0/readme.md

 * ```git clone https://github.com/hsk81/notex notex.git && cd notex.git```

-Clone the GIT repository to the local disk and change the current working directory to the top level directory of the repository.
+Clone the GIT repository to the local disk and change the current working directory to the top level of the repository.

 * ```docker build -rm -t notex:run .```